 It is prepared by dissolving bile salt like sodium deoxycholate in sterile water.

-To prepare 2% of bile solubility reagent: Take 2 grams of sodium deoxycholate bile salt in 100 ml of sterile water.
+- To prepare 2% bile solubility reagent: Add 2 grams of sodium deoxycholate bile salt in 100 ml of sterile water.

-To prepare 10% of bile solubility reagent: Take 10 grams of sodium deoxycholate bile salt in 100 ml of sterile water.
+- To prepare 10% bile solubility reagent: Add 10 grams of sodium deoxycholate bile salt in 100 ml of sterile water.

 It is an indirect method, which involves the following steps: